virtualagc/virtualagc/Tools/disassemblerAGC/README.md

     COMPTGO (basic) not found

 It's not terribly surprising that `COMPTGO` isn't found, since Manche45R2 does not in fact have a `COMPTGO`.
 As for `ABORT2`, Manche45R2 does indeed have that, but it differs from the one in Comanche 55.
 So it's a good thing it isn't found.

-Another thing which can cause a problem when using the default settings is that &mdash; depending on the `--min` setting used earlier with the specifyAGC.py program &mdash; it can happen the multiple subroutines end of with identical patterns.
-Or more commonly, one the patterns may be identical to the initial portion of the other.
-This can cause one of those subroutines to be matched as being located where the other subroutine actually resides, while the other subroutine isn't matched at all.
-One way to work around this is to instruct the disassembler to *skip* one or more matches for a subroutine.
-This is done using a command-line option like

-    --skip=PROGRAMLABEL

-which means to skip the first match found for `PROGRAMLABEL`.
-You can use as many of these `--skip` options as you like, even with the same program label.
-So if you used (say) two switches like the one above, it would skip the first two matches for `PROGRAMLABEL`.
-This sounds rather *ad hoc*, but in my experience so far it normally seems to come up when you have several nearly-identical subroutines that work on 3-dimensional axes, or for pitch, roll, and yaw.
-You'd expect that three such subroutines would remain in the identical order in all program versions.
-So you might expect to be able to use the `--skip` options in a relatively-consistent way across program versions as well.

-For example, I have been processing Comanche 55 with "specifyAGC.py --min=12", and I find that I need to use

-    disassemblerAGC.py --skip=IRIGY --skip=TORQUE --skip=TABYCOM --skip=ASMBLWY --skip=ATOPLEM ...

-if I expect it to find all of the defined program labels at the proper locations.

-Regarding erasable matches, they appear in this output as well, at the end of it, and appear similarly to those lines above.
-However, that is work in progress and there are some subtleties about it that I'm not yet prepared to discuss.

 # An Alternate Workflow